foundersandcoders/Node-Shell-Workshop/LESSON2.md

 ### Project

-With what we have covered in these two lessons, we now have everything we need to build some command-line tools.
-Move onto the projects.md when ready.
+With what we have covered in these two lessons, we now have everything we need to build some command-line tools!
+Move onto the PROJECT.md when ready.